TeamXNetRouter/JKL-DynamicRouting/README.md

     h1 traceroute -I h2
     ```

-5. If you are down line r1 to r2 with this command, you can still traceroute it:
+5. Even if the link between r1 and r2 is down, you can still perform a traceroute:

     ```bash
     link r1 r2 down